petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/customizing-claritys-front-end.md

    This file contains styling for overwriting the background color for the `.lfr-layout-structure-item-container` CSS class.

-1. Navigate to the `[repository-folder]/client-extensions/liferay-clarity-theme-css` folder, open the `src/css/_custom.scss` file, paste the copied CSS style into it, and save your changes.
+1. Navigate to the `[repository-folder]/client-extensions/liferay-clarity-theme-css` folder, open the `src/css/_custom.scss` file, add the copied CSS style to the end of the file, and save your changes.

 1. Open a new terminal window, navigate to the `[repository-folder]/client-extensions/liferay-clarity-theme-css` folder, and run this command to build and deploy the theme client extension: